altocodenl/tagaway-mobile/tagaway/lib/readme.md

          - Untag piv in someone else's sharebox
          - Note: tagging/untagging from sharebox view is different than doing it from cloud view
       - Autodelete
+- Small improvements
+   - Show organized pivs
+   - Back button should not take you to login
+   - In uploaded, reset of slide bar when going to a previous month
+   - Edit/delete tags view, remove those features from tag list
+   - Confirm on delete single uploaded piv
+   - Update number of pivs when deleting uploaded
+   - Swipe sideways to navigate months in uploaded
+   - Put hometags at top of tagging list
+   - In local, complement of blue bar should be green with how much you organized
+   - When it says "you are all done", add button that takes you to the next non empty page
+   - Tag as organized/unorganized
 - Finish annotated source code.
 -----
 - Draggable selection